Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 What Happens at a Bar Mitzvah Service?

 Bar Mitzvah is the Jewish coming-of-age ceremony that celebrates the young Jewish boy’s transition from childhood to adolescence.
 After the ceremony or from that day, this young 13-year-old person will be considered an adult in Judaism.
-As per the Jewish law, when he becomes a bar mitzvah he has to accept the law and its obligations.
+As per Jewish law, when he becomes a bar mitzvah, he has to accept the law and its obligations.
 The ceremony is a special celebration that is followed by several exquisite customs.

 Reading Torah